Marikinyo/E-commerce-Customer-Behavior/README.md

 ## Age Group Categorization
 The users were categorized into the following age ranges:

-## Age Range Information

-The following age ranges were used to segment customers:

 | Age Group             | Age Range |
 |-----------------------|-----------|
 | **Child**             | 0 - 16    |